Arabian-vACC/library/docs/vacc_documents/policies/training_policy.md

 Upon successful completion of the theoretical examination, the controller must submit a support ticket to the Arabian vACC ATC Training Department confirming they have passed the assessment.
 Once the department has verified the result, the military endorsement will be added to the controller's profile.

 Controllers are not permitted to connect on any military positions until the endorsement is visible on their controller roster in Hayya.

+### Reinstatement to Roster
+#### Unrestricted Positions
+A controller may be reinstated to the controller roster for all **unrestricted positions** (i.e. all positions except those defined as Tier 1) after roster removal subject to the following requirements:
+- The controller reads and acknowledges all necessary SOP documents that are applicable to their rating
+- The controller completes one familiarisation session with an Arbain vACC Mentor approved to instruct up the applicant's rating

+#### Tier 1 Positions
+A controller may be reinstated to the controller roster for **Tier 1 positions** after roster removal subject to the following requirements:
+- The controller is in good standing and does not have any adverse feedback against them
+- The controller reads and acknowledges all necessary SOP documents that are applicable to the Tier 1 position
+- The controller demonstrates acceptable competency in a **practical assessment session** on the online network.
+At the discretion of the instructor, this may be a fully top-down assessment.

+If the controller is deemed "Competent" during the assessment, Tier 1 approvals will be reinstated.
+In case the controller is deemed "Not Yet Competent" they must reapply for Tier 1 approvals after a minimum of 30 days from the day of the assessment.

+Controllers may wish to opt for preparatory sweatbox before the Tier 1 assessment, however **this shall not count towards the session requirement for Tier 1 approval reinstatement**.